-IX.-SPIRITUALISM EFFECTS THE BUIN OF THE SOUL.

-Dr. Talmage's words ara:-

-"I bring against this delusion a more dam aging indictment; it ruins the sout immortal."
+IX .- SPIRITUALISM REFERCTS THE BUIN OF THE SOUL.
+Dr. Talmage's words are:- bring against this delusion a more dam aging indictment; it ruins the soul immortal

 Again, waving the red rag of hell fire, which priests in all ages have found effectual for the purpose of arresting progress, and destroying everything like freedom.
 There has seldom been a great discovery made, or a new truth brought to light, but the threat of damnation has been hurled at the head of the man who was instrumental in bringing it about.
 It is the story of Galileo over again.
-In his day the world moved on despite the thunders of the Vatican, the anathemas of the priesthood and the threats of everlasting damnation to al concerned.
-And to day Spiritualism will progress despite the fury of the Jupiter Tonans of Brooklyn and the very small thunder with which he tries to display his wrath.
-Spiritual ists are quite competent to look after the affairs of their own souls, and require no advice from so pigmy a Pope as Dr. Talmage.
-Let him look after his own soul, which, judging by the vulgarity, malignity, and violation of truth displayed in this discourse, will require a good deal of improving before it can be fitted to gain admission into the region where only that which is holy and pure shall be allowed to enter, and he will find the task sufficient without troubling his head about Spiritualists and Spiritualism.
+In his day the story of Galileo over again.
+In his day the world moved on despite the thunders of the Vatican, the anathemas of the priesthood, and the threats of everlasting damnation to all concerned.
+And to-day Spiritualism will progress despite the fury of the Jupiter Tonans of Brooklyn and the very small thunder with which he tries to display his wrath.
+Spiritualists are quite competent to look after the sff sire of their own souls, and require no advice from so pigmy a Pope as Dr. Talmage.
+Let him look after his own soul, which, judging by the vulgarity, malignity, and violation of truth displayed in this discourse, will require a good deal of improving before it can be fitted to gain admission into the region where only that which is holy and pure shall be allowed to enter, and he will find the task sufficient without troubling his head about Spiritualists and Spiritualism

-X - Spiritualism is adverse to the Bible The Brooklyn oracle remarks:-
+X -SPIRITUALISM IS ADVERSE TO THE BIBLE.
+The Brooklyn oracle remarks :-

 "You can not keep the Bible in one hand, and Spiritualism in the other.
-One or the other will slip out of your grasp, depend upon it."
+One or the other will shp out of your grasp, depend upon it."

-Some of us have a no ion that we can hold Spiritualism and the Bible both in one hand so closely do they accord, and so thoroughly are they in harmony the one with the other As Dr. Talmage does not point out the instances in which Spiritualism and the Bible disagree, save a reference or two to some rep uted communications from Wesley, Bunyan, and some other eminent Christians-who are said to have changed their religion since they entered the Spirit-world-which are, of course containing to the purpose, one hardly knows which is the best way to reply to this statement.
-I have already shown you, in an earlier part of the discourse, that the passages in the Old Testament prohibiting witchcraft, usually as triumphanting ground against Subjects so triumphantly quoted against Spiritualism have no bearing whatever on the subject.
-When a man, therefore, says that Spiritualism is opposed to the Bible, and gives no reason for his statement, his objection might very properly be dismissed without further notice But is Spiritualism opposed to the Sacre Record?
-Why, the Bible is the most spiritual hook that has ever appeared in the history of the world, as must be obvious to any person at all accusinted with its contents-spiritual in the very sense in which that term is used in reference to the modern manifestations.
-On every page may be discovered indications of its spiritual origin, and in thousands of instances phenomena are recorded of a character speaking lies in hypotrisy, having their conscience seared with a hot iron; forbidding to marry, and commanding to abstain from meats, which God hath created to be received with thanksgiving of them which believe and know the truth, "-1 Tim.
+Bome of us have a no ion that we can hold Spirituslism and the Bible both in one hand. so closely do, they accord, and so thoroughly are they in harmony the one with the other.
+As Dr. Talmage does not point out the instances in which Spiritualism and the Bible disagree, save a reference or two to some reputed communications from Wesley, Bunyan, and some other eminent Christians-who are said to have changed their religion since they entered the Spirit-world-which are, of course, nothing to the purpose, one hardly knows which is the best way to reply to this statement.
+"I have already shown you, in an earlier part of the discourse, that the passages in the Old Testament prohibiting witchcraft, usually so triumphantly quoted against Spiritualism. have no bearing whatever on the subject.
+When a man, therefore, says that Spiritualism is opposed to the Bible, and gives no reason for his statement, his objection might very properly be dismissed without further notice.
+But is Spiritualism opposed to the Sacred Record?
+Why, the Bible is the most spiritual book that has ever appeared in the history of the world, as must be obvious to any person al all acquainted with its contents-spiritual in the very sense in which that term is used in reference to the modern manifestations.
+On every page may be discovered indications of its spiritual origin, and in thousands of instances phenomena are recorded of a character exactly analogous to those which takes place to day.